-Approximately 1.3 billion people in developing countries live on $1.25 a day or less.
+Approximately 896 million people in developing countries live on $1.90 a day or less.
 Between 1990 and 2008, efforts to impact this issue were successful, and the number of people living in poverty decreased by nearly half, from 48 to 26 percent.
 But according to the latest United Nations reports food prices are back on the rise, causing an increase in global poverty for the first time in nearly two decades.

 Poverty, food prices and hunger are inextricably linked.
 Poverty causes hunger.
 Not every poor person is hungry, but almost all people facing chronic hunger are also living in poverty.
 Millions live with hunger and malnourishment because they simply cannot afford to buy enough food, cannot afford nutritious foods or cannot afford the farming supplies they need to grow enough good food of their own.
 Hunger can be viewed as a dimension of extreme poverty.
 It is often called the most severe and critical manifestation of poverty.

 Rural households are the most heavily burdened by the consequences of poverty and hunger.
 In addition to causing hunger, poverty limits a rural community’s ability to invest in its own development.
 Over 30 percent of rural girls living in poverty are kept out of school to save money, opposed to the 15 percent of urban girls not in school.
 Studies have shown that lack of general education leads to higher adolescent birth rates; births that in turn over-burden an already economically strained community, perpetuating a cycle of gender inequality, poverty and hunger.

 Recognizing the urgency of this issue, world leaders have made poverty a top priority as a part of Millennium Development Goal 1.